Gikoskos/chessgame-cli/README.md

 If you're compiling on Windows, try using Mingw-w64 to install gcc and dmake (or make).
 I don't think it will compile as well with MSVC.

-To compile and run on Windows:
+To compile and run on Windows with dmake (or make):

-    make dll & dmake exe & chessgame.exe
+    dmake dll & dmake exe & chessgame.exe

 To compile on Linux: